How to remove internal standing waves from speaker cabinets?

 How are standing waves created?
 In an empty cabinet most of the backward radiated sound is reflected from the cabinet walls, while the rest is absorbed or transmitted through the panels (of course this phenomena is frequency dependent).
 Because an untreated panel is a sound reflecting surface, it seems as if the mirror image of the speaker would appear in the same distance, but in the opposite direction from the wall.
 If there are two or more parallel sides, then it's not hard to find out what will happen...
 The mirror image of the image appears, the mirror image of image's image appears and so on...
 Standing waves are complex interference patterns caused by the original sound source and its' mirror images (reflected waves) at certain frequencies.

-As with the majority of loudspeakers the strongest standing wave is formed between the speaker and the rear side of the cabinet.
+In box shaped cabinets the strongest standing wave is formed between the speaker and the rear side of the cabinet.
 The wavelength of the fundamental is the double of the distance between the speaker and the rear wall, the harmonics are integer multiples of the fundamental.
 From both the measurement and the calculation the frequency of the fundamental is about 950 Hz.

 Acoustic foam and polyester fiber fill ('wad')